There was a nasty, harmful presence among the throngs of spirits found here!

 The Pioneer History Village houses, AZ (They were all dream homes, much loved.)

-Tombstone Bordello B & B, AZ (Apparently, the ladies came along for the ride.)
+Tombstone Bordello B & B, AZ (Apparently, spirits of the ladies came along for the ride.)

 Suicide can create spirits stuck in this world, in the place where they killed themselves.